ont-app/igraph/README.md

 `(match-or-traverse g s p)` -> #{<o>...}
 `(match-or-traverse g s p o)` -> truthy

-IGraph defines a multi-method `match-or-traverse` dispatched on the output of `(p-dipatcher p) -> :match | :traverse.

-The `:match` method should simply imply the corresponding "get" function above, `:traverse` method will expect `p` to be a traversal function whose `acc` is a set of graph elements.

-Thus implementations of IGraph would typically define `invoke` involving `p` arguments using `match-or-traverse`.
+The `p` argument is typically the identifier of a graph element in `g`, but it can also optionally be a traversal function which starts at `s` and accumulates a set of `o`s.

-See also the examples in the `Graph` section below.
+See also the subclassOf* example in the discussion below describing the of the `Graph` type.

 #### Multimethods to add/remove from graph
 There are multi-methods defined `add-to-graph` and `remove-from-graph`, dispatched on `alter-graph-dispatcher`